Finnish minelayer Riilahti: The last battle

 On August 22, 1943 at 5.30 am, Riilahti set out from Loviisa on an anti-submarine mission west of Hogland.
 The patrol vessel VMV 1 followed her on the journey.
 At 2 pm on August 23 an outlook spotted two Soviet motor torpedo boats and sounded the alarm.
-The officer on duty had previously ordered the engines to be stopped so that the sonar operators easier could listen for submarine sounds.
+The officer on duty had previously ordered the engines to be stopped so that the hydrophone operators could listen for submarine sounds easier.
 While the vessel tried to start her engines and reach steering power, the Soviet motor torpedo boat TK 94 fired a torpedo, which struck Riilahti amidships and broke her in two.
 Riilahti sunk in two minutes, taking with her 23 of her crew.
 VMV 1 saved eleven men from the water, one being the commander of the ship, and Mannerheim knight Osmo Kivilinna.
 He later died from his wounds on the operating table.

 This was one of the most significant single losses during the war years; Kivinlinna was a very well-liked officer, and it was widely believed that he could become the first full Admiral of the Finnish Navy.

 The wreck of Riilahti lies five nautical miles from the island of Tiiskeri at a depth of 70 m.
 The loss of Riilahti left the Finnish Navy with a gap in their mine warfare capabilities.
 This was addressed with the launching of the Keihässalmi in 1957.

 The third engine, which had been ordered, but not yet fitted on the Riilahti was instead fitted onto the sister vessel Ruotsinsalmi.

 Riilahti laid 1,733 sea mines and 599 obstacles during her career.
+It is estimated over 50 Soviet vessels sank by running into mines laid by her.